-- 5.84 Schedule 8 to the Act provides for combined warrants.
-Combining warrant applications is not mandatory, but provides the option for grouping warrants and authorisations for the same investigation/operation together so that, the Secretary of State and/or Judicial Commissioner who is to issue the warrant can consider the full range of actions that may be undertaken in relation to the investigation.
+- 5.85 Schedule 8 to the Act provides for combined warrants.
+Combining warrant applications is not mandatory, but provides the option for grouping warrants and authorisations for the same investigation/operation together so that the Secretary of State and/or Judicial Commissioner who is to issue the warrant can consider the full range of actions that may be undertaken in relation to the investigation.
 It allows a more informed decision about the necessity and proportionality of the totality of the action being undertaken and may be more efficient for the agency applying for the warrant as it reduces duplication of identical information across warrant applications.
-Any application for a combined warrant or authorisation must include a statement that it is a combined application and must set out the warrants and authorisations it includes. - 5.85 For combinations of warrants under schedule 8, the authorisation process set out at paragraph 5.4 will apply.
+Any application for a combined warrant or authorisation must include a statement that it is a combined application and must set out the warrants and authorisations it includes. - 5.86 For combinations of warrants which include a Part 2 warrant, the authorisation process set out at paragraph 5.2 will apply.
 In some cases this will necessitate a higher authorisation process than individual warrant applications.
-Where one of the warrants or authorisations within a combined warrant is cancelled, the whole warrant ceases to have effect under the same procedures set out at paragraph 5.92.
-For example, if conduct required for an operation was authorised by a combined equipment interference and interception warrant and the interception was no longer necessary and proportionate, the whole warrant would be cancelled (and the relevant communications service provider notified if applicable) and a new equipment interference warrant sought to cover the equipment interference that remains necessary and proportionate.
-Combined warrants may also be applied for on an urgent basis. - 5.86 Where warrants of different durations are combined, the shortest duration applies, except for where a combined warrant issued on the application of the head of an intelligence service and with the approval of a Judicial Commissioner includes an authorisation for directed surveillance in this case, the duration of the warrant is six months. - 5.87 The requirements that must be met before a warrant can be issued apply to each part of a combined warrant.
-So, for example, where a combined warrant includes a targeted interception warrant, all the requirements that have to be met for a targeted interception warrant to be issued mustbe met for the interception warrant part of the combined warrant. - 5.88 The duties imposed by section 2 (having regard to privacy) apply to combined warrants as appropriate.
-The considerations that apply when deciding whether to issue, renew, cancel or modify a Part 2 or 5, will apply when such a warrant forms part of a combined warrant.
-So the targeted interception element of a combined warrant cannot be issued without having regard to privacy in accordance with section 2. - 5.89 The Act provides that it is possible only to serve the part of a combined warrant that is an interception warrant.
+Where one of the warrants or authorisations within a combined warrant is cancelled, the whole warrant ceases to have effect under the same procedures set out at paragraphs 5.83 and 5.84.
+For example, if conduct required for an operation was authorised by a combined equipment interference and interception warrant and the interception was no longer necessary and proportionate, the whole warrant would be cancelled (and the relevant telecommunications operator or postal operator notified if applicable) and a new equipment interference warrant sought to cover the equipment interference that remains necessary and proportionate.
+Combined warrants may also be applied for on an urgent basis. - 5.87 Where warrants of different durations are combined, the shortest duration applies, except for where a combined warrant issued on the application of the head of an intelligence service and with the approval of a Judicial Commissioner includes an authorisation for directed surveillance in this case, the duration of the warrant is six months. - 5.88 The requirements that must be met before a warrant can be issued apply to each part of a combined warrant.
+So, for example, where a combined warrant includes a targeted interception warrant, all the requirements that have to be met for a targeted interception warrant to be issued must be met for the interception warrant part of the combined warrant. - 5.89 The duties imposed by section 2 (having regard to privacy) apply to combined warrants as appropriate.
+The considerations that apply when deciding whether to issue, renew, cancel or modify a Part 2 warrant or Part 5 warrant will apply when such a warrant forms part of a combined warrant.
+So the targeted interception element of a combined warrant cannot be issued without having regard to privacy in accordance with section 2. - 5.90 The Act provides that it is possible only to serve the part of a combined warrant that is an interception warrant.
 For example, if a combined warrant included a targeted interception warrant and an authorisation for another investigatory power that did not require the assistance of another person, such as a telecommunications operator, to provide assistance in giving effect to it, it is possible to serve the targeted interception warrant, without serving the other authorisation.